bdaf/Your-Own-Wedding-backend/README.md

 Try it out!

 https://your-own-wedding.onrender.com/
-You will possibly wait a moment (to 30s) until froze server will wake up.
+You will possibly wait a moment (to 30s) until frozen server will wake up.

+Frontend layer of this application: https://github.com/bdaf/Your-Own-Wedding-frontend
 <hr>

 ## Functionality on application with modern, simple and intuitive view!